crownstone/website/23-research.md

 Crownstone wants to make your home smarter.
 To configure your home through your smartphone is a necessary evil.
 Since December 2018 Crownstone can be controlled from an Alexa device.
 Control is nice, but we want something more.
-It would be great to actual tell Crownstones to perform certain actions when you enter the room.
-This means that you actually can program or configure the Crownstones by speech.
+It would be great to actually tell Crownstones to perform certain actions when you enter the room.
+This means that you can program or configure the Crownstones by speech.
 Moreover, if the AI is turning on a light, you might
 wonder: "Why are the lights turned on?".
 This type of retrospection is yet another level of intelligence that would be awesome for our customers!